-The regulatory network controlling spore formation in Clostridium difficile
+The regulatory network of sporulation and spore morphogenesis in Clostridium difficile

 Clostridium difficile, a Gram-positive, anaerobic, spore-forming bacterium, is a major cause of nosocomial infections such as antibiotic-associated diarrhea.
 Spores are the vector of its transmission and persistence in the environment.
 Despite the importance of […]

 2018Discovery of new type I toxin-antitoxin systems adjacent to CRISPR arrays in Clostridium difficile, Nucleic Acids Res.
 2018 May;46(9):4733-4751.

 2017The alternative sigma factor σ plays a crucial role in adaptive strategies of Clostridium difficile during gut infection, Environ.
 Microbiol.
 2017 May;19(5):1933-1958.